readium/webpub-manifest/contexts/default/README.md

 "language": "en"
 ```

-If a publication has more than one primary language (a bilingual edition for example), the `language` element <span class="rfc">may</span> contain an array of BCP 47 language tags:
+If a publication has more than one primary language (a bilingual edition for example), the `language` element <span class="rfc">may</span> contain an array of values:

 ```json
 "language": ["en", "fr", "ja"]